bourgesl/mapbench/results/ref/README.txt

-Reference image files (OpenJDK 8 Pisces)
+Reference image files to compare with: copy files from ductus or pisces folder here